 You need to make sure that you are sharing content that you’ve written yourself, or work that you’ve done, to demonstrate your expertise within your industry.
 This type of content shows you have knowledge of the latest trends in that industry and how it is evolving, and it will keep users coming back to you.

-You could do this by creating your own website or blog to promote your ideas or work, and linking to them, or you could blog in a platform like Medium.
+You could do this by creating your own website or blog to promote your ideas or work, and linking to them, or you could blog on a platform like Medium.

 If you are just starting out and are not yet an expert you can document your journey to becoming an expert as people will be interested to learn alongside you.

-With this, you can also occasionally talk about your achievements and accomplishments, and even your personal life, for example hobbies to travel.
-Personal branding is all about creating a story of who you are professional and this can include how you got to where you are, what your thoughts are of an industry, tips and techniques for others in the industry and your life surrounding it.
+With this, you can also occasionally talk about your achievements and accomplishments, and even your personal life, for example, hobbies to travel.
+Personal branding is all about creating a story of who you are professionally and this can include how you got to where you are, what your thoughts are of an industry, tips and techniques for others in the industry and your life surrounding it.